alindeman/upgradingtorails4/text/03_upgrading.markdown

 ### <a id="incompatible-gems"></a>Checking for Incompatible Gems

-`rails4_upgrade` adds a `rake` task to check for gems that are locked to Rails 3, preventing an application from upgrading successfully.
+`rails4_upgrade` adds a `rake` task to check for gems that are locked to Rails 3, since they would otherwise prevent an application from upgrading successfully.

 Run the task: